yuranest/YuraNest/README.md

-# 🌟 Hello, I'm is Yuriy!
+# 🌟 Hello, I'm Yuriy!

 ## 👨‍💻 About Me
 - 🎓 I have over a decade of diverse professional experience across industries like project coordination, administrative management, and game development.